ADD CONDITION

 Pediatric patients aged 2 years and older may apply the medication to the affected area no more than 3 to 4 times daily.
 For children under 2 years of age, it is advised to consult a doctor prior to use.

-Healthcare professionals should ensure that the product is kept out of reach of children.
-In the event of accidental ingestion, immediate medical assistance should be sought, or contact with a Poison Control Center is recommended.
+It is important to keep the medication out of reach of children.
+In the event of accidental ingestion, medical help should be sought immediately, or contact a Poison Control Center.

 Geriatric Use